-- Travel costs can include staff and volunteer transportation costs required for the delivery of project activities (e.g., single-use bus fare). - Travel costs cannot be included as part of salaries/wages (i.e., cost of employment, cost of travelling to and from work).

-Monthly parking fees and transit/bus passes are not eligible for funding under the SDF program.
+- Travel costs can include staff and volunteer transportation costs required for the delivery of project activities (e.g., single-use bus fare). - Travel costs cannot be included as part of salaries/wages (i.e., cost of employment, cost of travelling to and from work). - Monthly parking fees and transit/bus passes are not eligible for funding under the SDF Training Stream program as a program cost.